HolyLab/HolyLabRegistry/README.md

     3bd9afcd-55df-531a-9b34-dc642dce7b95 = { name = "RFFT", path = "RFFT" }
     ```

-- How to make a package be able to access this registry during the travis test
+- How to make a package be able to access this registry during the travis and appveyor tests
   - Include below lines in the script section of .travis.yml file in the root directory of your package (as an example, let your package name be 'RegisterFit')
   ```
   script: